 Alex Vernon (Ph.D., University of North Carolina-Chapel Hill) teaches post-1900 American literature as well as writing.
-He is the author of two memoirs, most succinctly bred (2006) and The Eyes of Orion: Five Tank Lieutenants in the Persian Gulf War (1999; Army Historical Foundation Distinguished Book Award); two books of literary criticism/history, Soldiers Once and Still: Ernest Hemingway, James Salter, and Tim O'Brien (2004) and Hemingway's Second War: Bearing Witness to the Spanish Civil War (spring 2011); the cultural study On Tarzan (2008); and two edited collections, Arms and the Self: War, the Military, and Autobiographical Writing (2005) and Approaches to Teaching the Works of Tim O'Brien (forthcoming). website
+He is the author of two memoirs, most succinctly bred (2006) and The Eyes of Orion: Five Tank Lieutenants in the Persian Gulf War (1999; Army Historical Foundation Distinguished Book Award); two books of literary criticism/history, Soldiers Once and Still: Ernest Hemingway, James Salter, and Tim O'Brien (2004) and Hemingway's Second War: Bearing Witness to the Spanish Civil War (spring 2011); the cultural study On Tarzan (2008); and three edited collections, Arms and the Self: War, the Military, and Autobiographical Writing (2005); Approaches to Teaching the Works of Tim O'Brien (2010); and Critical Insights: War (2012). website

 Carol West (Ph.D., Yale University), teaches courses in early English literature, the British novel, and African literature.
 In recent years, she has received five fellowships from the National Endowment for the Humanities and has traveled to Africa and Europe to conduct research.